pyeventsourcing/esdbclient/README.md

 The`subscribe_stream_events()` method can be used to start a "catch-up" subscription that can return all events in a stream.

-This method takes a `stream_name` argument, which specifies the name of the stream from which recorded events will be received.
+This method takes a required `stream_name` argument, which specifies the name of the stream from which recorded events will be received.

-This method takes an optional `stream_position` argument, which specifies a stream position in the stream from which recorded events will be received.
+This method also takes two optional arguments, `stream_position`, and `timeout`.

+The optional `stream_position` argument specifies a position in the stream from which recorded events will be received.
 The event at the specified stream position will not be included.

-This method takes an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` that sets a deadline for the completion of the gRPC operation.

 The example below shows how to start a catch-up subscription to a stream.